deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 The __first__ parameter, `SOCKET s`, is the file descriptor that references the socket connection.
 A file descriptor is a piece of data that the Operating System uses to reference a certain resource (file, socket connection, I/OP resource, etc.).
 Since we will be working within the x86 architecture, this will look something like this- __`0x00000090`__ (this number will vary).

 Also, one thing to remember, is a file descriptor is utilized by the OS.
 The file descriptor is not actually a raw value of `0x00000090` (or whatever value the OS is using).
-The OS would not know what to do with a this value, as it is not a coherent memory address- just an arbitrary value.
-The OS utilized a memory address that points to the fild descriptor value (a pointer).
+The OS would not know what to do with this value, as it is not a coherent memory address- just an arbitrary value.
+The OS utilized a memory address that points to the file descriptor value (a pointer).

 The __second__ parameter, `char *buf` is a pointer to the memory location the buffer is received at.
 Essentially, when developing our second stage payload, we will want to specify a memory location our execution will eventually reach.

 The __third__ parameter, `int len` is the size of the buffer.
-Remember, this is going to be a hexademical representation of the decimal value we supply.
+Remember, this is going to be a hexadecimal representation of the decimal value we supply.
 A shell is around 350-3500 bytes.
-Let's remmeber this going forward.
+Let's remember this going forward.

 The __fourth__ parameter, `int flags`, is a numerical value that will allow for adding semantics/options to the function.
 We will just have this parameter set to zero, as to not influence or change the function in any unintended way.